tirejs/tire/docs/tire.md

 `$()` is just a shortcut for `tire()`.
 If another framework or library is using `$()` and you like to continue to use it, you can use tire's `$.noConflict()` to fix it.

-This function is used to create Tire collections, wrapp DOM nodes or create elements from HTML string.
+This function is used to create Tire collections, wrap DOM nodes or create elements from HTML string.
 Tire support the basic selectors, but in a modern browser advanced selectors are supported as well via `document.querySelectorAll`.

 The function will take two parameters, the first is a selector and the second is the context (or attribute object) where you are searching for the DOM node.
 If no context is given the context will be `document`.
 If a tire collection is given it will just return the given collection.